 - The child lives within the state and would be at risk for abuse or neglect if sent away.

-- There is no other state that can meet one out of three tests listed above or a state is able to pass these tests but has subsequently declined to make a custody decision in the case.
+- There is no other state that can meet 1 out of 3 tests listed above or a state is able to pass these tests but has subsequently declined to make a custody decision in the case.